 Resilience at Work: Stressing the Positive

 - Build psychological capital – Hope, Efficacy, Resilience & Optimism (HERO).

-- Adopt a ‘growth mindset’ and discover new sources of motivation
+- Adopt a ‘growth mindset’ for success.

-- Experience mindfulness techniques that calm the mind
+- Experience body-mind techniques that calm.

-- Develop an action plan for the future
+- Develop an action plan for the future.

 “Thank you Miriam for an inspiring day.
-I arrived to training feeling a little preoccupied and left feeling my thoughts were energised.
-I would highly recommend you as a facilitator and would give your strengths from the training day as being knowledgeable, talented, clear and easy to understand and personable.
+I arrived to training feeling a little preoccupied and left feeling that my thoughts were energised.
+I would highly recommend you as a facilitator and would give your skills from the training day as being knowledgeable, talented, clear and easy to understand and personable.
 We very much look forward to continuing to work with you to so more of our staff can benefit from resilience training and positive psychology” Kemi Oladapo, Head of Learning & Development, NSCP.

 Miriam has facilitated the Penn Resilience Programme, developed at the University of Pennsylvania, which has been shown to halve the incidence of depression and anxiety.
 Originally for children making the transition to senior school, it is now delivered in the workplace and across the American military as the Comprehensive Soldier Fitness Program.
 Her ground-breaking book Positive Psychology for Overcoming Depression outlines the scientifically-grounded tools that help build resilience and recover your well-being.